Ivan Pernar (politician, born 1985)

 Ivan Pernar (born 14 October 1985) is a Croatian politician and activist.
-In June 2011, he founded the Alliance for Change party, which later became Human Shield.
+In June 2011, he founded the Alliance for Change party, which was later renamed to Human Shield.
 He was a member of Croatian Parliament from the 2016 elections to May 2020, having been elected in the 6th electoral district on the joint party list of Human Shield, Let's Change Croatia and Youth Action.

-On 5 June 2019, he announced that he left the Human Shield party that he founded in 2011 as a reason for his decision, that the president of the party Ivan Vilibor Sinčić and his wife "turned the party into a private property".
-On 6 June, at a press conference held in the Croatian Parliament, he stated that he had requested the deletion of the Human Shield membership and that he would set up a new party on 7 July 2019.
-The party is called Party of Ivan Pernar.
-He ran for president in the Croatian presidential election that were held in December 2019, finishing 7th after winning 2.31% of votes.
-During the COVID-19 pandemic in Croatia, Pernar spread and promoted misinformation content and conspiracy theories.
+In June 2019, he announced that he left Human Shield, the party that he founded in 2011, accusing Party president Ivan Vilibor Sinčić and his wife of "turning the party into private property".
+At a press conference held in the Croatian Parliament, he stated that he had requested the deletion of his Human Shield membership and that he would set up a new party on 7 July 2019.
+This party would come to be known as the Party of Ivan Pernar.
+He ran for president in the 2019 Croatian presidential election, finishing in 7th place after winning 2.31% of the vote.
+During the COVID-19 pandemic in Croatia, Pernar was accused of spreading and promoting misinformation.

 Personal life

 Pernar finished 10th Gymnasium in Zagreb and then enrolled at University of Applied Health Sciences in Zagreb, where he earned Bachelor of Nursing degree.
 Pernar has a son, Mathis Ivan Alexis, with a German woman named Friederike.

 His grandfather's uncle, also named Ivan Pernar, was a member of the National Assembly of the Kingdom of Serbs, Croats and Slovenes for the Croatian Peasant Party and was one of several Croatian politicians wounded by People's Radical Party MP Puniša Račić on June 20, 1928.

-On 11 August 2019, Ivan and his long term partner Viktorija welcomed their first son named Noa.
-The child was born healthy but due to the parent's views, the child was not vaccinated.
+On 11 August 2019, Ivan and his long-term partner Viktorija welcomed their first son named Noa.
+The child was born healthy, but due to the parent's beliefs it was not vaccinated.